mateusztobiasz/-WIMU-Data-poisoning/README.md

 #### AudioLDM Model
 AudioLDM is a latent diffusion model that focuses on generating high-fidelity audio by translating textual prompts into a "language of audio" (LOA).
 The framework uses self-supervised learning to extract semantic and acoustic representations via an AudioMAE model and combines them with GPT-2 for conditional generation.
 AudioLDM supports various audio generation tasks, including text-to-audio, text-to-music, and text-to-speech, achieving state-of-the-art results in producing realistic and intelligible audio.
 Its flexibility and generality enable application across different audio domains​
 ### Main results
+The STFT, FFT, and waveform are generated in the audio/examples directory
 #### MusicGen

 | Audio Name                  | Detection Result     | Probability of Watermark |